MrBooks36/Infinite-Parkour-datapack-updater/README.md

 An updater for the Infinite Parkour Datapack

 # Install Instructions
-Windows only. *sorry macOS but you suck*
+Windows only. *sorry macOS, but you suck*

 Might be flagged by Anti-virus software, but you can check the code here